Liuchen1997/RFAConv/README.md

 ****
 ## V5 Fig.4 was revised.
-We apologise that there were some minor issues with Fig 4 provided in previous versions.
+We apologise that there are some minor issues with Fig 4 provided in previous versions.
 We deeply apologise.
 ![image](https://github.com/Liuchen1997/RFAConv/assets/54203800/8b21db79-92cc-4d4e-818d-5ac7798e8550)